NickGatti/X3D-HTML-GENERATOR/README.md

 ## Patch Notes

 ```
-10-11-2017 Added Proper XML parsing support (no more sDEF or diffuseColorHex) total automatic file reading
+10-10-2017 Added Proper XML parsing support (no more sDEF or diffuseColorHex) total automatic file reading
-10-11-2017 Added overflow-auto to html-div no more need to add a floating nav bar
+10-10-2017 Added overflow-auto to html-div no more need to add a floating nav bar
+10-11-2017 Removed need to add inline X3D html tag
 ```

 ### Documentation